 EXTREME MUSTANG MAKEOVER

-Trainers work with a mustang that has been virtually untouched by humans and has approximately 100 days to gentle, halter break and saddle train, build trust and develop a relationship with the horse to compete and win.
+Trainers work with a mustang that has been virtually untouched by humans and have approximately 100 days to gentle, halter break and saddle train, build trust and develop a relationship with the horse to compete and win cash and prizes.

 At the Ft.Worth Stock Show & Rodeo the annual wild horse training event will feature trainers invited by the Mustang Heritage Foundation to gentle a mustang mare and showcase the horse’s talent at one of the premier livestock expositions in the country.